-- The high performance can be attributed largely to where the equity marked ended last year and the sharp rebound that was witnessed in the economy coming out from the lockdown period.
+- The high performance of the previous year can be attributed largely to where the equity market ended last year and the sharp rebound that was witnessed in the economy coming out from the lockdown period.

 - We continue to believe that the case of Indian equities remains strong and equities as an asset class will continue to outperform fixed income over the long run also.

 - There have been years when there has been significant volatility but real value has been created over the long term.
 Markets reward the patient.